Referendum Exploration

 - Compilation of Suggested Reductions

 - NOTE: The survey shared with parents/guardians, staff and students yielded 259 responses.
-The list below was created by AI to consolidate recurring themes into a concise list for Board and Committee review.
+AI created this list to consolidate recurring themes.

 - AST FTE Analysis